nishantstrivedi/Bank_Fraud_Risk_Analysis/README.md

 Business Logic: Designed a conceptual real-time pipeline to flag and alert suspicious transactions instantly.

-💳 Summary
+## 💳 Summary

-🚀 Financial Fraud Detection System built with Python.
+🚀 Financial Fraud Detection System built with Python And Visualisation presented with the help of Power BI Dashboard.